11 Counties, 1 Region

 Brown County

-Known as the "Art Colony of the Midwest," Brown County and the town of Nashville have attracted visitors for generations with spectacular views of rolling hills and forested land.
-Today, this popular destination is known for award-winning schools, eclectic art…
+Known for: Arts and culture, Brown County State Park, scenic beauty, and outdoor adventures.
+As the "Art Colony of the Midwest," Brown County and the town of Nashville have attracted visitors for generations with spectacular views of rolling hills and forested…

 Crawford County

-As the southern gateway to the Uplands Region, Crawford County warmly greets long-time residents and visitors with more than 300 miles of rolling hills, winding roads, and rugged trails along the Ohio River.
-Situated just an hour from Louisville, Evansville…
+Known for: Ohio River landscapes, caves, trails, and outdoor adventures.
+As the southern gateway to the Uplands Region, Crawford County warmly greets long-time residents and visitors with more than 300 miles of rolling hills, winding roads, and rugged trails…

 Daviess County

+Known for: Washington, entrepreneurship, STEM education, and business growth.
 Daviess County and the City of Washington are growing communities characterized by an entrepreneurial spirit and small-town charm.
-Robust STEM educational programs and a litany of high tech and manufacturing jobs attract young professionals and families to the…
+Robust STEM educational programs and a litany of…

 Dubois County

+Known for: Jasper, manufacturing excellence, furniture craftsmanship, and family-friendly living.
 As the Wood Capital of the World, Dubois County has been home to a thriving furniture industry since the 1800s.
-With a focused dedication on craftsmanship, innovation, and an entrepreneurial spirit, Dubois County today also boasts a robust advanced…
+With a focused dedication to craftsmanship…

 Greene County

+Known for: the Tulip Trestle, natural resources, and outdoor recreation.
 This rural county is not short on innovation.
 In 1906, Greene County engineers and laborers constructed one of the longest railroad bridges of its kind.
-The 2,295-foot-long, 157-foot-tall steel-girded Tulip Trestle is known locally as the Viaduct.
-Today, a new…
+The 2,295-foot-long, 157-foot-tall…

 Lawrence County

+Known for: Bedford, limestone heritage, Crane connectivity, and outdoor adventure.
 A down-to-earth attitude and strong work ethic are the bedrock of the Limestone Capital of the World.
-Lawrence County’s rural countryside, stone terrain, and national forests are dotted by small homes and farms and the close-knit communities of Bedford and…
+Lawrence County’s rural countryside, stone terrain, and national forests…

 Martin County

+Known for: Naval Weapons Station Crane, defense industry partnerships, patriotism, and small-town character.
 The hardworking people of Loogootee, Shoals, and Martin County are focused on neighbors and country.
-Residents are warm, welcoming, and patriotic, proudly supporting Naval Support Activity Crane and defense industry contractors located near WestGate@Crane…
+Residents are warm, welcoming, and patriotic…

 Monroe County

+Known for: Bloomington, Indiana University, innovation, arts and culture.
 Monroe County offers a rich quality of life for young families, entrepreneurs, college students, and retirees.
-Visitors and residents enjoy numerous festivals and art fairs, 35 miles of walking and cycling trails, and sophisticated cultural amenities from…
+Visitors and residents enjoy numerous festivals and art fairs, 35 miles of…

 Owen County

-Owen County offers peaceful small town, country living with easy access to nearby cities like Bloomington and Terre Haute that provide educational, cultural, and entertainment options.
-But don’t be mistaken—Owen County boasts amenities of its own, including a…
+Known for: Natural beauty, community leadership, quality of life, and entrepreneurship.
+Owen County offers peaceful small-town, country living with easy access to nearby cities like Bloomington and Terre Haute that provide educational, cultural, and…

 Orange County

-With its rural charm and healing sulfur springs, French Lick and West Baden Springs have long drawn travelers in search of the perfect place to enjoy gracious Southern Indiana hospitality—some for a weekend getaway, and others to put down roots as long-time…
+Known for: French Lick and West Baden Springs, tourism, historic resorts, and recreation.
+With its rural charm and healing sulfur springs, French Lick and West Baden Springs have long drawn travelers in search of the perfect place to enjoy gracious Southern…

 Washington County

-Situated less than 25 miles from the Kentucky-Indiana border along the Ohio River, Washington County offers a unique topography with sloping, “knobby” ridges for hiking and taking in the scenic views, and placid lakes where anglers can hook bluegill and…
+Known for: Salem, agriculture, manufacturing, and historic communities.
+Situated less than 25 miles from the Kentucky-Indiana border along the Ohio River, Washington County offers unique topography, with sloping, “knobby” ridges for hiking and scenic views…

 Life Sciences